sbaker-dev/Long-term-consequences-of-early-life-exposure-to-scarlet-fever/Paper/05_Results.md

 Standard deviation change associations for educational attainment and fluid intelligence are shown in figure 4.
 We found little evidence that an additional case of scarlet fever each year on average by age one (0.03, 95%CI: -0.03; 0.10), by age five (0.02, 95%CI: -0.12; 0.16) or by age ten (0.10, 95%CI: -0.13; 0.32) was associated with education attainment.
 We did find evidence that each additional case of scarlet fever per 100 individuals by age one was associated with a 0.13 (95%CI: -0.23; -0.04) standard deviation lower score on the fluid intelligence tests.
 The point estimates remain negative and roughly unchanged as we investigate exposure by the age of five (-0.16, 95%CI -0.39; 0.08) and the age of ten (-0.17, 95%CI: -0.54; 0.19) but the standard errors increased.

-**Figure 4.** Standard deviation change associations of an additional case of regional incidence of scarlet fever by age age per 100 individuals on standardised outcomes
+**Figure 4.** Standard deviation change associations of an additional case of regional incidence of scarlet fever by age per 100 individuals on standardised outcomes

 [Figure 4 HERE]